TermuxHackz/X-osint/README.md

 # X-osint
 This is an osint tool which gathers useful and yet credible valid information about a phone number, user's email address and ip address and more to come in future updates

+# NOTE
+<b>A new stable version is soon to be released in the coming weeks.
+The aim of this update is to get rid of bugs and add some new improvements to the program.
+Have any features you might want to add or possibly collaborate with Feel feel to send an email to me </b>
+<a href="mailto:AnonyminHack5@protonmail.com">here</a>

 <img src="images/x-osint_banner_white_texts.png" float="center">
 <center>
 <h2><img src="https://img.shields.io/badge/Author-AnonyminHack5-blueviolet"/>